scenarri/S4ST/README.md

 conda install pytorch3d
 ```

-### Simple Targeted Attack
+### Generating Targeted Adversarial Examples

-You can perform simple targeted attacks with various input transformation methods, and using a single or multiple surrogate models, with the following command:
+You can perform targeted attacks with various input transformation methods, and using a single or multiple surrogate models, with the following command:

 ```
 python attack.py  --surrogate resnet50 (or use multiple models by comma, e.g., resnet50,resnet152,densenet121,vgg16_bn)